 Cast iron is one of the most durable cooking surfaces on the market.
 It’s heavy, yes—but it also has a fantastic nonstick coating that makes cleanup a breeze.

 The downside?
 You have to season cast iron before using it for the first time in order to avoid sticking issues and other issues with an unseasoned pan.

 If you want something more basic than a covered fry pan, then check out our list below:

-This set comes with two skillets: one large one (12-inch) and two smaller ones (10-inch).
+This set comes with two skillets: one large one (12 inches) and two smaller ones (10 inches).
 They are all fully clad with enamel which means they are made from thick layer of metal that can last up to 50 years if properly cared for!